sharmaankit4292/BIProject/README.md

 ## 🧪Use SQL for Analysis

 The cleaned dataset is loaded into an in-memory SQLite DB:
-- You can query it using standard SQL.
+- You can query it using the notebook itself with Sqlite library.
 - Useful for additional insights (e.g., most improved manufacturers, field-level gaps).
-- The explanation and output is attached in the word document.
+- The explanation and output is attached in the folder.

 ---